An Introduction to Agile Penetration Testing

 If the Consortium for Information and Quality Software is correctly estimating in its report, The Cost of Poor Software Quality in the US: A 2020 Report, that the total cost of poor software quality in the US was $2.08 trillion, it is safe to say that teaching secure coding and strategically leveraging appropriate software-testing tools (e.g. static, dynamic, and interactive application security testing tools) makes a whole lot of sense.

-In December 2022, Megan Greene, Global Chief Economist for the Kroll Institute, said that the US will enter a recession by the middle of 2023.
+In December 2022, Megan Greene, Kroll's Global Chief Economist, said that the US will enter a recession by the middle of 2023.
 While this downturn is not expected to be long and drawn out, it will certainly have an impact on the ability of U.S. companies to throw away money on poor software-development practices.
 In fact, any opportunity available to embrace cost-savings measures should be taken seriously and executed.
 The days of standing by old archaic development practices are gone; and the time for designing, building, testing, and deploying software with security embedded in every phase of the SDLC has arrived.

 Explore how Kroll approaches the development of a holistic application security program and watch one of our experts, Rahul Raghavan, discuss appsec fundamentals in this video.